ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 The `node` defines a single calculator/subgraph.
 The name of the calculator/subgraph is defined in the `calculator` entry.
 This will match a class which has already bee compiled in the code (case-sensitive).

 As above, the `input_stream` and `output_stream` define the inputs and outputs to/from the calculator.

+!!! note

-Note that the names of the streams are different from above.
+    The names of the streams are different from above.
 They have a format of `NAME:stream_name`.

 The first, all caps, name acts as a reference to the second name.
 When the streams are referenced in the C++ code, the name used will be the first (or as above, only name).
 Thus using the two name scheme allows you to change the actual stream (second name) in the graph files, without having to change the C++ code, which uses the first name reference.